Stabilizing Large-Scale Electric Power Grids with Adaptive Inertia: The Model and the Adaptive Inertia Control Scheme

+The state of an AC power grid is determined by voltage angles and amplitudes at all of its nodes.
+At steady-state, these cooordinates are determined by power flow equations, which combine Ohm's and Kirchhoff's laws~\cite{machowskiPowerSystemDynamics2020,bergenPowerSystemsAnalysis2000}.
+A perturbation such as a sudden line opening by a circuit breaker, or a fast disconnection of a large generator or load induces a transient voltage dynamics.
+Under the standard assumption that there is a time-scale separation in the dynamics of the voltage angle vs. its amplitude, and focusing on time scales from sub-seconds to few tens of seconds, voltage amplitudes can be considered constant and one focuses on the voltage angle dynamics.
+This dynamics is different at generator and load nodes.
+Voltage angles at generator nodes are governed by the so-called swing equations.
+In the lossless line approximation -- justified for high voltage grids -- they read~\cite{machowskiPowerSystemDynamics2020,bergenPowerSystemsAnalysis2000}

-where $m_i$ is the inertia of the $i$th generator, $d_i$ is the damping, $\theta_i$ is the voltage angle, $\omega_i=\dot{\theta_i}$ is the deviation of the frequency from the synchronized state, and $b_{ij}$ is the product of the susceptance of the line between nodes $i$ and $j$ with the voltage magnitudes at nodes $i$ and $j$.
-For load nodes we use the structure preserving model which is given by~\cite{bergenStructurePreservingModel1981}
+where $m_i$ is the inertia of the $i$th generator, $d_i$ its damping parameter, $\theta_i$ its voltage angle, $\omega_i=\dot{\theta_i}$ the deviation of its angular frequency from the rated frequency and $P_i>0$ the generated power.
+Finally, nodes are coupled by lines with susceptances $\tilde{b}_{ij}$ and $b_{ij}=\tilde{b}_{ij} V_i V_j$ is the product of that susceptance with the voltage magnitudes (assumed constant) at nodes $i$ and $j$.
+Renewable energy sources are inertialess and modeled as